Saturday In The Jungle

 I know a lot about Tarzan– well, compared to most people, anyway– but in comparison to Griffin I’m a piker.
 He covers EVERYTHING.

-Best of all (for me, anyway) there are pages and pages of Tarzan cover art and comics art reproduced in loving detail, often larger than it originally appeared.
+Best of all (well, for me) there are pages and pages of Tarzan cover art and comics art reproduced in loving detail, often larger than it originally appeared.
 I adored seeing George Wilson’s old Gold Key cover paintings reproduced at tabloid size, without cover copy.
 And the Neal Adams covers.
 And the Boris Vallejo covers.
 And Roy Krenkel’s, and Frazetta’s, and J. Allen St. John’s.

 It’s pretty much the final word on everything Tarzan to date, from the early days of the pulps and silent film on up.
 And Griffin even got Ron Ely to write an introduction.
 It retails for $39.95 and I’d say it was well worth it– but you don’t have to pay that much, because right now you can get a copy for a little over twenty bucks on Amazon.